 Friday: 9 a.m.–4 p.m.

 Blepharoplasty (Eyelid Surgery)

 Eyes are the central focus during social interaction with others.
 Facial expressions, emotions, and feelings are all accentuated with your eyes.
 Changes to the skin around the eyes can frequently be the most noticeable signs of an aging face, but surgical eye rejuvenation can help.
-Men and women visit L&P Aesthetics’ fellowship-trained, double board-certified facial plastic surgeons for blepharoplasty (eyelid surgery) in Palo Alto from across the San Francisco Bay Area, including San Jose, Mountain View, and Redwood City.
+Men and women visit the facial plastic surgeons at L&P Aesthetics for blepharoplasty (eyelid surgery) in Palo Alto and Los Gatos, CA, from across the San Francisco Bay Area, including San Jose, Mountain View, and Redwood City.

 Before & After Photos